zhangjingpu/vrone/README.md

-# ZEISS VR ONE SDK Release Notes
+# ZEISS VR ONE SDK

-updated: Oct 9th, 2014

 Table of Contents: